Health Insurance Frequently Asked Questions

 If the Covered Person is insured under more than one group health plan, the benefits of the plan that covers the insured student will be used before those of a plan that provides coverage as a dependent.
 That is, if a student is a dependent on another plan, the Rice plan will be primary and pay claims first.
 For example, if a student is on the Rice plan, and also their parents’ or spouse’s plan as a covered dependent, all claims will be paid by Rice first.

 When both parents have group health plan that provide coverage as a dependent, the benefits of the plan of the parent whose birth date falls earlier in the year will be used first.
 The benefits available under this Plan may be coordinated with other benefits available to the Covered Person under any auto insurance, Workers’ Compensation, Medicare, or other coverage.
 The Plan pays in accordance with the rules set forth in the Rice Plan Policy.

 A16.
-What is the Mandatory Student Health Fee?
+What is the Mandatory Health & Wellness Support Fee?

 |Rice Counseling||(713) 348-4867|

 A17.
 What is the Health Data Form (HDF)?